 Location: All along the Waioeka Gorge – signposted.

 As you wind your way up the Traffords Hills, you come into the high country farming section of the gorge.
-Turning right toward Rere provides and alternative route to Gisborne with heaps of fun-filled features along the way: Rere Falls, Rere Rockslide and the Eastwood Hill Arboretum.
+Turning right toward Rere provides an alternative route to Gisborne with heaps of fun-filled features along the way: Rere Falls, Rere Rockslide and the Eastwood Hill Arboretum.
 (Perhaps worth taking on the way back?)
-Otherwise, you will reach Matawai on the Waioeka Road.
+Otherwise, you will reach Matawai on Waioeka Road.
 This is a small settlement where you can stock up on any supplies you may need for the Motu Road…

 Location: 72km from Opotiki/ 72km from Gisborne

-5. The motu Road
+5. The Motu Road

 If you have the time, we recommend this side trip down the Motu Road.
 18km or about 20 minutes down the Motu Road you will find the Motu Falls.
 The falls also marks the start of the Whinray Scenic Reserve Track (2h30mins one way).
-Continuing down the Old Motu Coach Road 4×4 trail is a stunning ride by bike as part of the The 3 Eastland Motu Trails.
+Continuing down the Old Motu Coach Road 4×4 trail is a stunning ride by bike as part of The 3 Eastland Motu Trails.

 Location: Side trip is 18km from Matawai.